Jmarr075/shell-tunes/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-# HEY SHITHEAD ITS ME FROM THE PAST
+# HEY ITS ME FROM THE PAST

 Remember you wanted to work on this again?